RaymondNwambuonwo/FlashCards/README.md

 Thank you to:
 - Roger Campbell II for the help and motivation.
 - Blake Hearn for the help and motivation.
+- Joe Tully for the help and motivation.